 Granted, if you hate the idea of a notch or hole in the screen, then you probably won't be very happy about the Galaxy S10+.
-We think it's a fair trade-off, however, and it didn't seem particularly distracting in our initial hands-on testing.
+But overall, we think it packs a lot more of a punch (pun intended) than last year's design.

-Last year's Galaxy S9+ amazed with another Quad HD Super AMOLED stunner, at 6.2in.
-This time around, Samsung goes a bit larger at 6.4in, and this Quad HD Super AMOLED panel gets a little brighter too.
+Last year's Galaxy S9+ amazed with a Quad HD Super AMOLED stunner at 6.2in.
+This time around, Samsung goes a bit larger with a Dynamic AMOLED at 6.4in, and this Quad HD panel gets a little brighter too.

 Camera: More in store

 The Galaxy S9+ didn't hold the camera crown – that honour belonged to the Huawei P20 Pro, and then the Mate 20 Pro – but it came pretty close.
 The double-camera setup impressed with well-judged shots in a variety of scenarios.
 The 12-megapixel main camera swapped between f/1.5 and f/2.2 aperture on the fly, enabling better low-light shots in particular, while the secondary camera provided a 2x optical zoom boost.

 The Galaxy S10+ aims for Huawei's throne with its own triple-camera setup, packing in a 12MP wide-angle camera with the same f/1.5-f/2.4 trick as last year, along with a 16MP ultra-wide camera at f/2.2 and a 12MP telephoto camera at f/2.4.